Save your prep time with this soft and fluffy one-proof pandan killer toast bread. Makes a soft and moist loaf of bread!

 - Place all ingredients (except butter) together in your mixing bowl, or bread machine inner pan.
 Knead the dough together for about 3-4 mins.
 As the dough comes together, add in the butter and knead till window pane stage.

 - Divide the dough into 2 portions.
-Roll each dough out flat, swiss roll it up along the longer edge (so you'd get a longish bread dough).
+Roll each dough out to a rectangular shape, swiss roll it up along the longer edge (so you'd get a longish bread dough).
 Place dough into greased or lined bread loaf pan.
 Repeat for the other dough.

 - Cover loaf pan with a pc of damp cloth or cling wrap.
 Let dough proof to 90% of pan's height.
 It may take a little while longer than usual proofing time.
 It took about 1+h for mine.
 You can try placing it near hotspots in your kitchen for better proofing.